nokia/kong-oidc/README.md

 ### Building the Integration Test Environment

-To build the integration environment (Kong with the oidc plugin enabled, and Keycloak as the OIDC Provider), you will first need to find your computer's IP, and assign that to the environment variable `IP`.
+To build the integration environment (Kong with the oidc plugin enabled, and Keycloak as the OIDC Provider), you will first need to find your computers IP, and assign that to the environment variable `IP`.
 Finally, you will run the `./bin/build-env.sh` command.
-Here's an example:
+Heres an example:

 ```
 export IP=192.168.0.1